 “It’s revealed some truths in football most people won’t ever see (in due time).”

 The full-back made 35 appearances in 2020-21 before moving up a division with League One side Burton Albion last summer.

 After a disastrous 18 months at Old Trafford, Sanchez decided to join Inter Milan on loan in 2019 in an attempt to revive his career.

 Desperate to forget about the whole thing and get his wages off the books, United then allowed him to join the Serie A side on a free transfer in 2020.

-The Chile international is behind Romelu Lukaku and Lautaro Martinez in the pecking order but has still scored five goals in 19 Serie A appearances this season.
+The Chile international was behind Romelu Lukaku and Lautaro Martinez in the pecking order but still scored seven goals in 30 Serie A appearances in Inter’s title-winning campaign.